Opendigitalradio/dablin/README.md

 ### Common

 During (re-)synchronisation status messages are shown.
-Also dropped Superframes or AU are mentioned.
+Furthermore, dropped Superframes or AUs are mentioned.

 If the Reed Solomon FEC was used to correct bytes of a Superframe, this is mentioned by messages of the format `(3+)` in cyan color.
-This shorter format is used as those messages occure several times with borderline reception.
+This shorter format is used as those messages occur several times with borderline reception.
 The digit refers to the number of corrected bytes within the Superframe while a plus (if present) indicates that at least one byte was incorrectable.